rohithmenon/carnd/traffic_sign_classifier/report.md

 **Top-k predictions for photo images**
 ![](report_images/topk_photo_image_perf.jpg)
-In the case of photo images, the model is not very confident about pedestrian signal and slippery road.
+In the case of photo images, the model is not very confident about pedestrian signal and slippery roads.
+Especially for slippery roads, the next highest prediction is pretty close.
 It can also be seen that recall for the pedestrian signal class is low.
 Although the top label is wrong, model predicts the image as pedestrian class with next highest probability.

 ## <a name="model_visualization">Model Visualization</a>
 Here we visualize the convolution layers for a sample image: General Caution.